RajdeepDas43/-Secure-Confidential-System-with-Multi-Factor-Authentication/README.md

 ---

 This `README.md` provides everything you need to set up, compile, execute, and use each feature of the Secure Confidential System.
-Let me know if you have questions about additional configurations or functionalities!
+Let me know in my email sohom432@gmail.com if you have questions about additional configurations or functionalities!

+This project is open sourced and welcome to issues and features!